-a.
-The permittee shall submit a plan to this office and the U.S. Fish and Wildlife Service for review and approval showing how the impact to this species will be minimized through education of construction employees.
+- a.
+The permittee shall submit a plan to this office and the U.S. Fish and wildlife Service for review and approval showing how the impact to this species will be minimized through education of construction employees.
 The plan shall be submitted not later than 90 days prior to the start of any land clearing or construction activities (unless a different period of time is approved by the FWS and this office).
 The permittee shall post and distribute educational information to the employees.
-The exhibit and brochure should include photographs of the Eastern indigo snake, information on the life history, legal protection of the species in Florida, how to avoid impact to the species, and agency telephone humbers.
+The exhibit and brochure should include photographs of the Eastern indigo snake, information on the life history, legal protection of the species in Florida, how to avoid impact to the species, and agency telephone humbers. - b.

-b.
 Installation of warning signage along Treeline Boulevard and internal roads similar to deer crossing signs and should convey a message to avoid hitting or killing snakes found on roadways.
-The signs will be posted until buildout and thereafter maintained where the road is in the vicinity of preserve or buffer areas. . c.
+The signs will be posted until buildout and thereafter maintained where the road is in the vicinity of preserve or buffer areas.

+- c.
 Develop a relocation plan for any Eastern indigo snakes that may be encountered.
-The plan shall be submitted to the U.S. Fish and Wildlife Service for approval hot later than 60 days prior to the start of any land clearing or construction activities (unless a different period of time is approved by the FWS and this office).
-The relocation plan will address emergency procedures for emergency relocation of any Eastern indigo snakes d.
-If assistance is required in removing a snake out of the d.
-It assistance is required in removing a snake out of the construction area, the permittee shall grant permission for either a State or Federal biologist to come on site and capture the Eastern indigo snake.
-Arrangements to facilitate this should be made not later than 60 days prior to land clearing or construction (unless a different period of time is approved by the FWS and this office).
-The permittee may use a local wildlife biologist qualified to identify, handle, and relocate Eastern indigo snakes, provided the name or names are provided in advance to the U.S. Fish and Wildlife Service for approval as part of the e.
-Report locations of any sightings of live Eastern indigo snakes of any incidences involving this snake to the U.S. Fish and Wildlife Service South Floride Ecosystem Office in Vero Beach g.
-If any Eastern indigo snake is encountered, all activities in the immediate area should cease and the snake be allowed to leave on its own.
+The plan shall be submitted to the U.S. Fish and Wildlife Service for approval not later than 60 days prior to the start of any land clearing or construction activities (unless a different period of time is approved by the procedures for emergency relocation plan will address emergency not detected during construction. - d.
+If assistance is required in removing a snake out of the construction area, the permittee shall grant permission for either a State or Federal biologist to come on site and capture the Eastern indigo snake.
+Arrangements to facilitate this should construction (unless a different period of time is approved by the FWS and this office).
+The permittee may use a local wildlife indigo snakes, provided the name or names are provided in advance relocation plan or an addendum. - é.
+Report locations of any sightings of live Eastern indigo snakes or any incidences involving this snake to the U.S. Fish and Wildlife Service South Floride Ecosystem Office in Vero Beach - f.
+Employ a qualified wildlife biologist during land clearing activities, inspecting habitats for the presence of Eastern indigo snakes prior to clearing and monitoring for fleeling snakes during clearing operations. - g.
+If any Eastern indigo snake is encountered, all activities in the immediate area should cease and the snake be